 A couple of kilometres south of Parikia, you will find two beautiful sandy beaches in the area of Parasporos.
 The beach bars there were very quiet when we visited in late June.

-While these beaches are easily accessible from Parikia, there are dozens more beaches in Paros that you can easily reach by bus or car.
+While these beaches are easily accessible from Parikia, there are dozens more beaches in Paros that you can easily reach by bus or rental car.
 Here are some of the most popular and best beaches to enjoy when you visit Paros:

 - Golden Beach and New Golden Beach